 - All lights in the building except for emergency lights are on a timer system to save energy.

-- Open work space allows natural light to enter each floor on 3 sides reducing need for spot lighting.
+- Open work space allows natural light to enter each floor on three sides, reducing need for spot lighting.

 - Headquarters is located close to Metro stop minimizing vehicular emissions.